 Spruce Up Learning Centers w/ Tech – Tony Vincent’s blog post with lots of specific information and examples to make any learning station in your library that much better with technology.

 Biblionasium – sort of a GoodReads for kids; free, protected site for ages 6-13 to encourage independent reading.
-Tools can create book reviews, reading logs, and personalized reading lists.
+Use their tools to create book reviews, reading logs, and personalized reading lists.

 Classroom Libraries: Best apps for keeping track – We Are Teachers blog post offers 6 apps teachers can use to keep track of their class books.
 Hey, they’re gonna have ’em, so we might as well support them…and they’ll love us for it and support the library even more!